 If a customer's monthly CDQ-adjusted HLH load factor (aHLH divided by the quantity (i) Tier 1 CSP minus (ii) CDQ minus (iii) SuperPeak) is less than 55 percent, BPA may recompute a customer's Demand Billing Determinant for the month.
 The month will first be separated into two or more partial-month periods using the extreme load shift events that occur during the month as demarcations for the periods.
-For each partial-month period, a separate demand value will be calculated using the same arithmetic method used to compute the customer's Demand Billing Determinant for the full month, but such calculation will use only the peak and energy consumed during each partial-month demand values among the partial-month periods will be used as the customer's Demand Billing Determinant for the entire month.
+For each partial-month period, a separate demand value will be calculated using the same arithmetic method used to compute the customer's Demand Billing Determinant for the full month, but such calculation will use only the peak and energy consumed during each partial-month period.
+If BPA agrees to an adjustment, the largest of the partial-month demand values among the partial-month periods will be used as the customer's Demand Billing Determinant for the entire month.